grafana/mimir/docs/sources/release-notes/upgrading-helm-from-2.1-to-3.0.md

     - The default behavior is unchanged
 - **Update `mimir.config`**
     - If you are not overriding the value of `mimir.config`, then you can safely skip this section.
+    - Before migrating your `mimir.config` value, take a look at how to [use the new simplified configuration method](#optional-use-the-new-simplified-configuration-method).
     - Compare your overridden value of `mimir.config` with the one in <TODO: link>
     - In particular, pay special attention to any of the memcached addresses since these have changed.
 - **Multitenancy is enabled by default**
     - All requests will now require a tenant ID is passed via the `X-Scope-OrgID` header
-    - When `enterprise.enabled` is false, the nginx gateway will transparently add a tenant id of `anonymous` when no tenant id is present in a request.
+    - When `enterprise.enabled` is false, the nginx gateway will transparently add `X-Scope-OrgId: anonymous` when no tenant id is present in a request.
 This ensures compatibility with installations previously running with multitenancy disabled.
-    - If you have overriden the nginx gateway configuration, make sure to compare it to the version in <TODO: link> to incorporate any updates.
+    - If you have overridden the nginx gateway configuration, make sure to compare it to the version in <TODO: link> to incorporate any updates.

 * (optional) start using the simplified configuration method
     * Move secrets to an external secret